 Early Origins of the Ansin family

 The surname Ansin was first found in Lancashire.
 However, another branch of the family was found since early times at the township of Shugborough in Staffordshire.
 "The family of Anson have been seated in the county for many generations.
 William Anson, having purchased the manor in the reign of James I., made it his principal seat; and here in 1697, the distinguished admiral and circumnavigator, Lord George Anson, was born.
 He was raised to the peerage by the title of Lord Anson in 1747.
 The vale of Shugborough owes many of its beauties to the late Viscount Anson, father of the present peer, who was elevated to the rank of Earl of Lichfield in September 1831."

 This web page shows only a small excerpt of our Ansin research.
 Another 61 words (4 lines of text) covering the years 1697, 1762, 1769, 1849, 1797, 1857 and 1857 are included under the topic Early Ansin History in all our PDF Extended History products and printed products wherever possible.

 Ansin Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ansin are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-The variations of the name Ansin include: Anson, Hanson, Ansen, Eanson, Ansin and others.
+The variations of the name Ansin include: Anson, Hanson, Ansen, Eanson, Ansin, L'Anson and others.